Alka709/Amazon-clone/README.md

 - Header with Amazon logo and navigation bar
 - Search bar
-- Sign-in and cart section
+- Country and cart section
 - Product sections laid out in a grid
 - Footer section similar to Amazon